arielbk/arielbk-gatsby/README.md

 ## Test and deploy
-`npm run dev` to start the development server.
+`gatsby develop` to start the development server.

-`npm run build` exports the site as static HTML ready to upload to any server.
+`gatsby build` exports the site as static HTML ready to upload to any server.

 ## Demo
 [Check it out at https://arielbk.com](https://arielbk.com)